Middle Eastern and Islamic Studies (For 2015–2016 academic year) Associate Professor

 and MIST 402

 comprise a year-long course sequence aimed at moving students from the Advanced-Low level of proficiency towards the Superior one.
 Six themes (three in each semester) are selected to represent a wide range of topics that are highly discussed among Arabs and non-Arabs in today’s world.
 These themes enable students to further develop their abilities to extract essential information and identify linguistic nuances in the four skills (listening, speaking, reading, and writing) as well as further deepen their understanding of Arab cultures.
 The courses are designed in accordance with the latest pedagogical philosophy and in light of the national standard guidelines and best practices in teaching Arabic as a foreign language.
 The only language allowed in class is Arabic.
-Prequisite for MIST 401: MIST 302
+Prerequisite for MIST 401: MIST 302

 or permission of instructor; for MIST 402: MIST 401